khaller93/graphdb-free/README.md

 Ontotext doesn't provide Docker images for the free version of GraphDB.
 Although, a Dockerfile for the free version can be found on their [Github](https://github.com/Ontotext-AD/graphdb-docker).
 The Dockerfile in this repository is slightly different.
 A small program is executed before the start of the GraphDB instance that checks whether repositories shall be initialized.
 Moreover, another small program scans for SPARQL queries in the initialization folder and sends them to the GraphDB instance at the first startup.
 This could be useful for automatically creating a FTS index.
 Sections below are elaborating on these features.

-**PS: Should it be a problem that I publish these docker images, please simply contact me.**

 Already built images for use can be found [here](https://hub.docker.com/repository/docker/khaller/graphdb-free).

+**PS: Should it be a problem that I publish these docker images, please simply [contact me](#contact).**

+An example of how to use this container image can be seen in the `docker-compose.yml` file of our [Pokémon Playground](https://gitlab.tuwien.ac.at/kevin.haller/pokemon-playground).

 ## Building